 The economic policies of the EU have brought hundreds of thousands, if not millions, of people to the shores of Europe to search for a decent life for themselves and their family.
 Where are they in the international conversation on economic policy?
-Let us not forget that it is economic policy that causes people to leave their homelands to come to Europe, and it is economic policy that blocks policy makers and politicians from crafting a consistent and humane European response to migration.
+Let us not forget that it is an economic policy that causes people to leave their homelands to come to Europe, and it is an economic policy that blocks policymakers and politicians from crafting a consistent and humane European response to migration.

 I use the term “migrants” because in the nuanced world of immigration policy there is a distinction between people emigrating for economic opportunities and people emigrating to flee fear of persecution.
 Of course, in reality, these lines are often blurred (you cannot find work because you are the “wrong” ethnicity or religion), but this distinction is important because if you are emigrating for economic purposes, you must apply for permission to enter a country (this is what it means to obtain a visa).
 If you are claiming asylum (asking for refugee status from within that country rather than from abroad) then you must physically reach the country, ask for protection, and certain international law grants you certain rights: food, shelter and basic health care as well as the right to work and go to school.

-Because of the ease of movement across Europe, as well as the rights granted to people claiming asylum, refugees and people seeking better economic opportunities will often travel to Europe together.
+Because of the ease of movement across Europe, as well as the rights granted to people claiming asylum, refugees, and people seeking better economic opportunities will often travel to Europe together.
 It is for this reason that the term “migrants” is often used to discuss all these people as one group.

 In the EU, it is not illegal to move to another country for better economic opportunities for you and your family.
 If you are a citizen of the EU you can live in any European country for three months and, if you can find work, you can stay longer.
 In addition, if you have a Schengen visa or are a citizen that is part of the Schengen zone (i.e. Macedonia), you do not need a visa to travel throughout other countries in Europe.
 If seeking employment, you will most likely need to apply for a work permit.